-Faced with allegations such as this, organizations and their leaders have two options:
+Faced with allegations such as this, organisations and their leaders have two options:

-- Try to sweep it all under the carpet, explain away the behavior and hope that someone else becomes front page news to replace them;
+- Try to sweep it all under the carpet, explain away the behaviour and hope that someone else becomes front page news to replace them;

-- Take action against the individuals involved and invest in systemic behavior and culture change.
+- Take action against the individuals involved and invest in systemic behaviour and culture change.

 This toxicity generates fear, anxiety, stress and can lead to serious issues such as harassment, bullying, depression and in some instances thoughts of harm and suicide.
 Very little good happens in toxic cultures.

 Make no mistake, it is the leaders of these organisations that allow this toxicity to flourish under their watch and yet, if they’re prepared to take meaningful and sustained action, they could change the dynamic relatively quickly and replace the culture of fear and loathing with one of happiness and belonging.

 To get there requires disinfection, humility, a good pair of ears, inclusive activity and consistency.
 Here’s how to replace toxicity with vibrancy:

 - Sanitize the situation: Dealing with poor performance is the only place to start.
 As the old adage goes, you’re only as good as the behaviour you choose to walk past.
 For too long the victims of bullying and harassment have had to go to extraordinary lengths to prove their stories rather than being believed from day one.
 Confidential hotlines or message systems in which people can report instances of poor behaviour or performance provide a start point for organisations looking to expose working practices that run contrary to their values.
 Better still, leaders could actively listen to the things that staff are telling them every day with regards to the way that emotions are openly displayed, and address them as they arise.